antonio-olleros/dpm-docs/docs/operators/11-clause-operators.md

-# 11 Clause operators
+# 11 Clause Operators

-Clause operators serve to perform operations on the DPM key components of recordsets.
-Use of clause operators with Standard Key Components are not allowed.
+Clause *Operators* serve to perform operations on the DPM *Key Components* of *Recordsets*.
+Use of clause *Operators* with Standard *Key Components* are not allowed.

 ## 11.1 where